-AfCTA success: Government establishes special financing windows to support businesses
+AfCTA Success: Government establishes special financing windows to support businesses

 She said The AfCFTA was expected to boost Ghanaian exports, stimulate investments and innovation, foster structural transformation, improve food security, enhance economic growth, and export diversification.

-Mr. Humphrey Ayim-Darke, Vice President of Association of Ghana Industries, SMEs, commended government for the initiatives put in place for the successful implementation of AfCTA and urged government to scale down taxes to ease ways of doing business.
+Mr Humphrey Ayim-Darke, Vice President of Association of Ghana Industries, SMEs, commended the government for the initiatives put in place for the successful implementation of AfCTA and urged the government to scale down taxes to ease ways of doing businesses.